Derek-Wen/top50-spotify-quiz/README.md

 ### Distribution of Top Genres

 This barplot shows the distribution of the top genres featured in the playlist.
-Soft pop is the most frequent genre, followed by rap”and pop, with all other genres appearing only once
+Soft pop is the most frequent genre, followed by rap and pop, with all other genres appearing only once

 ![Top Genres Histogram](imgs/genres_top15.png "Top Genres Barplot")